alanwflood/meteo-react/README.md

 - run `npm run start` to build the project and start a production server at http://localhost:5000

+## Testing

+- `npm run test` runs unit tests provided by [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro)

+- `npm run test:integration` builds the application, starts a production server and runs integration tests provided by [Cypress](https://www.cypress.io/)

 ## Features

-- Search for 5 day weather forecast by location
+- Search for a 5 day weather forecast by location.

-- Theme changes based on sunrise / sunset times of chosen location
+- Theme changes based on sunrise and sunset times of chosen location.

-- Timelines in 3 hour intervals for each day and graphs showing humidity, rainfall, temperature and windspeed
+- Timelines in 3 hour intervals for each day and graphs showing humidity, rainfall, temperature and windspeed.

-- Location is stored via local storage and persists on page refresh
+- Location is stored via local storage and persists on page refresh.

 - Uses PWA features to cache for offline usage!

-## Todos

-- A graph for Snowfall that only appears if there is any.

-- Testing for components - While the app is centered around an api, tests for data manipulation and component snapshots need to be done.

-- Integrate with the HTML5 Geolocation API to get the current position of the user on initial load.

 ## License